 - The government has provided huge bailouts and financial windfalls to the banking industry.
 It is not advisable to rely on that same government to protect your home over the interests of the banking industry.

 Our Office, Our Knowledge and Our Commitment

-All of us at The Law Offices of Neil Crane, LLC, have focused considerable legal knowledge and other resources in response to the growing need for foreclosure prevention assistance.
+All of us at The Law Offices of Neil Crane, LLC, have focused considerable legal knowledge and other resources in response to the growing need for foreclosure options and prevention assistance.
 We know that the surest path to providing the greatest relief to the greatest number of homeowners is the hard work to be done by our experienced team of committed professionals.
 Our lawyers and experienced professionals have spent their careers protecting the rights of people struggling with debt save their homes and obtain necessary debt relief.

 Connecticut People Working for Connecticut People

 We have maintained a strong commitment to hardworking local communities since 1983.
 While other companies may solicit throughout the country, including Connecticut, they are not located in Connecticut and have no commitment to our state’s residents.
-Our commitment to local communities serves our clients well, whether they are pursuing an interest rate reduction, principal reduction, or a term extension.
+Our commitment to local communities serves our clients well, whether they are pursuing an interest rate reduction, principal reduction, term extension or saving a home from foreclosure.
 Meet with an experienced attorney for free, face to face, so you can truly get to know the experienced and reputable professionals who will be helping you end your mortgage problems.

 Successful Mortgage Modification Is Hard Work.
 We Focus on Organized and Detailed Presentations That Lenders Respect.

 At The Law Offices of Neil Crane, LLC, we take the time and make the effort to collect information about your financial history and organize it into a format that banks truly recognize.
 We place great emphasis on attention to detail — providing clear and concise financial information.
 After over three and a half decades, we’ve learned exactly how to handle banks and foreclosure options.